Get all the latest data for Serbia

 Does buying property help me get residency and citizenship in Serbia in 2026?

-As of early 2026, buying property in Serbia can support a temporary residence application, but owning real estate alone does not automatically grant you residency or citizenship.
+As of 2026, buying residential property in Serbia can support a temporary residence application, but it is not an automatic golden visa and it does not directly give Serbian citizenship.

 We give you all the details you need about the different pathways to get residency and citizenship in Serbia here.